Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Introduction

-This paper studies the emergence of social norms within a system of generative agents, i.e. agents that are powered by large-language models (LLMs).
-Recently, LLMs, such as GPT, BERT, and Gemini, have undoubtedly taken the world by storm.
 Since LLMs are trained on extensive corpora of human text, it is not surprising that they may inherently embed social norms \cite{schramowski2022large,guo2023data}.
-It could be questioned then what is the point of fostering the emergence of social norms within generative MASs?
+One might thus challenge the importance of fostering the emergence of social norms within generative MASs.
 While LLMs can capture social norms, it has also been shown that LLMs do not adequately understand social norms, especially the culture-specific ones \cite{ramezani2023knowledge,hammerl2022multilingual}.
 This deficiency can provoke conflicts among generative agents, particularly when their base LLMs are trained on text corpora from diverse cultural backgrounds.
 Moreover, as generative agents increasingly become more personalized (such as functioning as personal assistants) and represent humans in social situations, it is natural to expect that these agents, reflecting the values and preferences of their human users, will encounter social conflicts similar to those experienced by humans.
-To tackle these challenges, approaches must go beyond merely embedding LLMs with human norms or aligning them to such norms \cite{liu2024training,li2024agent}; rather, they should be able to foster the emergence of social norms within generative MASs so that generative agents can establish their own standards of behavior out of their interactions and adhere to these standards to address those conflicts.
+To tackle these challenges, approaches must go beyond merely embedding LLMs with human norms or aligning them to such norms \cite{liu2024training,li2024agent}; rather, they should also be able to foster the emergence of social norms within generative MASs so that generative agents can establish their own standards of behavior out of their interactions and adhere to these standards to address those conflicts.